Arts & Culture

 Studio Bell, home of the National Music Centre, links Calgary’s musical past with its entertainment future, amplifying the love, sharing and understanding of music as it goes.

 Designed by Allied Works Architects of Portland, Oregon, Studio Bell is imagined as a living instrument, a destination and a new kind of cultural institution.

 Fort Calgary is our neighbour to the east, and East Villagers couldn’t be happier to have a unique combination of historical passion and 40 acres of open space on their doorstep – a true luxury in the heart of the city.

 Public art does more than introduce colour and visual interest into an area; it both flavours and reflects the very vibe of the neighbourhood.

 Public art, besides being a City of Calgary policy, has always been an integral part of the EV Master Plan.

-The 100-year-old Langevin Bridge in East Village is lit with thousands of LED lights that change with the seasons and in honour of holidays and events.
+The 100-year-old Reconciliation Bridge in East Village is lit with thousands of LED lights that change with the seasons and in honour of holidays and events.
 Now you can choose the colours you’d like to see on this brilliant gateway to East Village.